 The grouping of plug-ins into logical units makes it easier to handle a set of plug-ins.
-Instead of adding a large number of individual plug-ins to your product configuration file you can group them using features.
+Instead of adding many individual plug-ins to your product configuration file, you can group them using features.
 That increases the visibility of your application structure.

-Features can be used by the Eclipse update manager, the build process and optionally for the definition of Eclipse products.
-Features can also be used as the basis for a launch configuration.
+Features can be consumed by the Eclipse update manager, the build process and optionally for the definition of Eclipse products.
+Features can also be used as basis to define a launch configuration.

 Eclipse provides several predefined features, e.g.